TimSevereijns/D-Viz/README.md

 | <kbd>Scroll Down</kbd>                     | Decrease camera speed    |
 | <kbd>Shift</kbd> + <kbd>Scroll Up</kbd>    | Zoom in                  |
 | <kbd>Shift</kbd> + <kbd>Scroll Down</kbd>  | Zoom out                 |

+## Notes

+* Development and testing were done on Windows 10 and Ubuntu 18.04.
+An NVIDIA GeForce GTX 1070 was used for the majority of this work, and this is sufficient to visualize up to about one million files.
+For filesystems that exceed this file count, the pruning menu can be used to filter out files smaller than a given amount.